 The functional currency of each of the Company's entities is determined using primary and secondary indicators related to the economic environment in which that entity operates.
 The Canadian dollar is the Company's functional and presentation currency.
-The functional currency of the subsidiary is also the Canadian dollar.
+The functional currency of the subsidiaries is also the Canadian dollar.
 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the date of the transaction.
 Foreign currency monetary items are translated at the period-end exchange rate.
 Non-monetary items measured at historical cost continue to be carried at the exchange rate at the date of the transaction.
 Non-monetary items measured at fair value are reported at the exchange rate at the date when fair values were determined.

-Exchange differences arising on the translation of monetary items or on settlement of monetary items are recognized in profit or loss in the consolidated statement of loss and comprehensive loss in the period in which they arise.
+Exchange differences arising on the translation of monetary items or on settlement of monetary items are recognized in profit or loss in the period in which they arise.

-Exchange differences arising on the translation of non-monetary items are recognized in other comprehensive income in the consolidated statement of comprehensive loss to the extent that gains and losses arising on those non-monetary items are also recognized in other comprehensive loss.
+Exchange differences arising on the translation of non-monetary items are recognized in other comprehensive income to the extent that gains and losses arising on those non-monetary items are also recognized in other comprehensive loss.
 Where the non-monetary gain or loss is recognized in profit or loss, the exchange component is also recognized in profit or loss.